cjnaz/cjnfuncs/configman.md

 Notables:
-1. The config file is structured as lines of `param` - `value` pairs, with supported separators of whitespace, `=` or `:`.
+1. The config file is structured as lines of `param = value` pairs, with supported separators of whitespace, `=` or `:`.
 Each pair is typically on a single line.
-Comments are supported on lines by themselves or on the end of param lines.
+Comments starting with `#` are supported on lines by themselves or on the end of param lines.
 1. A config file is loaded using `configman.loadconfig()`.
 The param values are loaded based on their parsed types.
-Most all types are supported...  `str`, `int`, `bool`, `float`, `list`, `dict`, `tuple`.
+All Python types are supported...  `str`, `int`, `bool`, `float`, `list`, `dict`, `tuple`.
 Types support makes for clean script code.
 1. Params are accessed in script code using `configman.getcfg()`.  getcfg() supports fallback values and type checking.

 ***Note***: configman relies on the environment set up by `set_toolname()`, which creates a set of application path variables such as `core.tool.config_dir`.
 In the case of a user-mode script, the .config_dir is set to `~/.config/<toolname>`, so by default that is the directory that configman will look in for `configman_ex1.cfg`.
 For these examples we have overridden the default config directory to be the directory that we are running the example script from (`.`).
-Alternately, the full path to the config file may be passed to the `config_item()` instantiation call.
+Alternately, the full path to the config file may be passed to the `config_item()` call.
 See the `cjnfuncs.core` module for more details.

 <br>